AntonKjellberg/developmental-trajectories/README.md

 - tcgsa.R: A readable version of the orginal time-course gene set analysis script
 - assign.R: An alternative assignment algorthim
 - exposures.R: Chracterizes the impact of environmental factors
+- scoring.R: Score children based on their deviation and fluctuation compared to mean trajectories

 ## Data